imeleges/YPDS_Projects/README.md

 ***

 [![PROJ_01](https://img.shields.io/badge/go%20to%20PROJ-01-success)](https://github.com/imeleges/YPDS_Projects/tree/main/PROJ_01)
-## "Bank Data Analysis: Borrower reliability research"
+## "Connection between loan borrower's features and chances of him paying back"

 ### Task
-Based on statistics on the paying capacity of clients, investigate whether the marital status and the number of the client's children affect the fact of repayment of the loan on time.
+Based on bank clients' statistics related to returning the loans, investigate whether marital status or number of children affect the repayment probability of the loan on time

 ### Description
-Input data from the credit department of the bank - statistics on the solvency of customers.
+Bank credit department has data on the solvency of their customers.
-Cleaned up from outliers, missing data and duplicates, as well as converted different data formats.
-Replaced data types with those corresponding to the stored data.
-The lemmas in the column values are highlighted and the data is categorized.
+This project required cleaning data from outliers, processing missing values and duplicates, as well as data types conversion.
+Categorization of clients is done using lemmatization.
-The part of creditworthy clients has been determined.
-The influence of the marital status and the number of children of the client on the fact of repaying the loan on time is analyzed.
-A credit scoring model has been built that evaluates the ability of a potential borrower to repay a loan to a bank.
+A credit scoring model is built to evaluate the ability of a potential borrower to repay a loan to a bank.

 **Trends**
 [![Data Analyst](https://img.shields.io/static/v1?label=trend&message=Data%20Analyst&color=218c74)](#)